A safer you -

 Being hit, slapped etc has become the norm for EAs.
 It shouldn’t be.
 It’s unacceptable that violence is so accepted and no one is looking for a solution.
 Yes ,PPE is provided but the term educational assistant implies you are helping students with their education not dressing in PPE to face a day of physical abuse.
 Something needs to change.
 I don’t think this schools experience is unique I think this stems throughout the Catholic board across the schools.
 I have worked in many and it also applies there too.

-• St. Thomas Aquinas Catholic School
+• St. André Bessette Catholic School